polla-fattah/nnott/tutorial/concepts/convolution.md

 ---
-title: Convolution
+title: Convolution Mechanics & Advanced Blocks
 ---

-# Convolution Mechanics & Advanced Blocks

 Convolutional layers are the backbone of the CNN architectures in this sandbox.
 This note explains how they’re implemented via `im2col`, and how advanced blocks build on top of them.